Equivalence of relative Gibbs and relative equilibrium measures for actions of countable amenable groups

 Here, $X$ is the space of allowed configurations on the $d$-dimensional lattice.
 Neither direction is true in general and so some kind of restrictions, such as D-mixing in part~\ref{thm:DLR:D} and SFT in part~\ref{thm:DLR:LR}, on $X$, are required.
 Terminology used in the statement of Theorem~\ref{thm:DLR}, as well as other terminology used in this section, will be given in Section~\S\ref{sec:prelim}.

 We generalize this theorem in several directions.
 First, we allow the lattice to be any countable amenable group.
 Second, we allow the presence of a random environment that imposes constraints on the allowed configurations and affects the energy, and prove the equivalence of local and global maximization \emph{relative to} this environment.
-Third, we relax the ``finite type'' hypothesis in the Lanford--Ruelle direction to a much weaker property that we dub the weak topological Markov property, and discuss the relationship between this and related properties.
+Third, we relax the ``finite type'' hypothesis in the Lanford--Ruelle direction to the much weaker topological Markov property, and discuss the relationship between this and related properties.
 We also give several applications.